 Why this meal plan works - it's simple.
 We think we want a lot of variety each week until we have to cook it all!

 This meal plan is around 1200 calories per day.
-This leaves room for coffee and a nice snack if you desire one.
+This is probably not enough for most people but it leaves enough room for coffee and snacks.

 I recommend having on hand the following items for easy prepping:

 - kitchen scale - weighing your food is imperative for accuracy

 - equal sized containers for easily dividing out food.